 I’m all about being eco-conscious and creating less waste.
-So when it comes to shopping or gift giving, I try my hardest to reduce the amount of paper and plastic we use.
-I’ve started carrying canvas tote bags tucked into my purse when we go on family outings – and it’s helped SO MUCH!
+So, I’ve started carrying canvas tote bags tucked into my purse when we go on family outings – and it’s helped SO MUCH!

-I have a couple cute ones I’ve been given as gifts, but I wanted a few more with cute sayings on them that I could bring to the grocery store or the mall.
-So today, I’m sharing the full tutorial for how to add heat transfer vinyl patterns to plain canvas tote bags!
+I have a couple cute canvas bags I’ve been given as gifts, but I wanted a few more with cheeky sayings on them that I could bring to the grocery store or the mall.

 Instructions for adding heat transfer vinyl patterns and appliqués to plain canvas tote bags; uses a Silhouette Cameo or a Cricut machine.